MdotAmaan/BSCustomTrailsGuide/README.md

 ![pointsadded](Images/pointsadded.jpg)

-- You can easily copy these over to the RightSaber by selecting both your emptys and pressing Ctrl + D
+- Duplicate these points for the RightSaber by selecting both your emptys and pressing Ctrl + D.

-- Then drag the newly created points **onto** the RightSaber gameobject
+- Then drag the newly created points **onto** the RightSaber gameobject.

 - Select the RightSaber gameobject and drag the newly created empties into the Point Start and Point End fields.